 The City has not altered the Noise Bylaw but has instead directed Bylaw Enforcement Officers, Building Inspectors and the Construction Site Officers to not enforce the hours as noted above.

-For major Building and Plumbing Permit applications, please contact your File Manager to discuss prior to submission.
+For major Building and Plumbing Permit applications, please contact a Plans Reviewer to discuss prior to submission.
 See the section on digital and paper submission options for more information.

 Inspections are continuing and inspectors are working remotely as much as possible.
 Applicants are encouraged to book their inspections online.